brianhigh/challenging_data/waddl_to_csv.md

 the encoding by itself, then we could ignore the encoding issue entirely.

-The locale also contains other default values (like Timezone) which may not be appropriate for our file, so we would still want to be aware of those aspects.
+The locale also contains other default values (like Timezone) which may not be appropriate for our file, so we would still want to be careful with those aspects.

 ## Check dimensions